Suikoden II: Characters

-The story of Suikoden II centers around the protagonist, Riou (any name can be chosen by the player), his childhood best friend Jowy Atreides, and his adopted sister Nanami.
+The story of Suikoden II centers around the protagonist, Riou Genkaku (canon name; although other name can also be chosen by the player), his childhood best friend Jowy Atreides, and his adopted big sister Nanami.
 The story revolves around Riou and Jowy each acquiring one half of the Rune of the Beginning, one of the 27 True Runes that each govern an aspect of the Suikoden universe and are the source of all magical powers.
 The Rune, whose name references the creation myth of the Suikoden universe, governs conflict and war, and steers the destinies of Riou and Jowy so they must fight each other until one is defeated and the two halves are reunited.
 Their fated conflict causes much pain for Nanami, who wishes for the three friends to run away and live a quiet and happy life together.

 The main conflict of the story centers on a war between the nations of Highland and the City-States of Jowston.
-The antagonist for the majority of the game is Luca Blight, heir to the throne of Highland.
-Luca is a brutal and bloodthirsty madman who developed a strong hatred for Jowston at a young age after witnessing his mother's rape by City-State soldiers during an earlier war.
-Other antagonists include Neclord, a vampire who uses another of the True Runes to fulfill his lust for young brides; Gordeau, the brutal leader of an order of knights; Leon, a mysterious strategist working for his own ends; and the Beast Rune, an animalistic True Rune that fuels the bloodlust of the Blight dynasty.
+The antagonist for the majority of the game is Prince Luca Blight, heir to the throne of Highland.
+Luca is a brutal and bloodthirsty madman who developed a strong hatred for Jowston at a young age after witnessing his mother's rape by Jowstonian soldiers during an earlier war.
+Other antagonists include Neclord, a senile vampire who uses another of the True Runes to fulfill his lust and sadistic tendencies; Gordeau, the brutal leader of an order of knights; Leon, a mysterious strategist working for his own ends; and the Beast Rune, driven by its instinct to seek Luca, so both can combine their power together to become even stronger.

 As with all Suikoden games, the principal cast of the game is the 108 Stars of Destiny, who play important or minor roles in the plot of the game.
-Important characters include Shu, a merchant who becomes Riou's chief strategist; Ridley, a proud Kobold general; Teresa, a steadfast woman acting as a mayor in her father's place; Kiba, a Highland general who defects after Riou defeats him; Chaco, an impertinent young member of a race of flying humanoids; and Eilie, Rina, and Bolgan, a troupe of traveling performers who serve as early confidants for Riou.
+Important characters include Shu, student of Mathiu who becomes Riou's main strategist; Eilie, Riou main romantic interest; Teresa, a steadfast woman acting as a mayor in her father's place; Kiba, a Highland general who defects after Riou defeats him; Chaco, an impertinent young member of a race of flying humanoids; and Apple, another Mathiu disciple that secretly have romantic feeling for Shu and one of Riou logistic tactician.

-Some prominent Stars of Destiny from the original Suikoden appear in Suikoden II and play key roles in the game, including Viktor and Flik.
-If the player loads save data from the original Suikoden at the beginning of the game, the protagonist of the previous game can be recruited.
+Some prominent Stars of Destiny from the original Suikoden appear in Suikoden II and play key roles in the game, including Viktor, McDohl and Flik.
+If the player loads save data from the original Suikoden at the beginning of the game, the protagonist from the previous game can be recruited.